Xilinx/Vitis-AI-Tutorials/Design_Tutorials/06-densenetx_DPUv3/README.md

     net = MaxPooling2D(3, 2)(net)
 ```

-**Note**: You must adjust this code according to the size of your input data.
+..users will need to adjust this code according to the size of their input data.

 A picture of the complete network can be found at ./img/model.png.

-## DenseNet-121, 169, 201 and 264 Naming
+### DenseNet-121, 169, 201 and 264 Naming

 The authors of the original paper labelled the architectures they created for ImageNet as DenseNet-121, 169, 201 and 264.
 (Reference 1, Table 1).
 It can be useful to understand how they arrived at that nomenclature.